 Our Departments & Programs

 UCSB College of Engineering offers undergraduate and graduate degree programs in five departments and several affiliated programs.
 Our academic departments are Chemical Engineering, Computer Science, Electrical and Computer Engineering, Materials, and Mechanical Engineering.
-Our affiliated programs include our new Biological Engineering PhD program; a unique Technology Management program, which offers master's and PhD programs, as well as training and competitions related to professional development and the business side of engineering; Media Arts & Technology, offering graduate programs and research integrating digital and visual arts with technology; and interdisciplinary graduate programs in Biomolecular Science & Engineering and Computational Science & Engineering.
+Our affiliated programs include our new Biological Engineering PhD program; the unique Technology Management Department, which offers master's and PhD programs, as well as training and competitions related to professional development and the business side of engineering; Media Arts & Technology, offering graduate programs and research integrating digital and visual arts with technology; and interdisciplinary graduate programs in Biomolecular Science & Engineering and Computational Science & Engineering.
 More than twenty engineering research centers and institutes affiliated with the College, our departments, and/or our faculty provide hubs for researchers from diverse departments and disciplines who have a shared interest in a particular subject.

 + Explore our departments and programs

 Graduate students: 753

 Updated Fall 2021